 Let Us Celebrate the Occasion with Wine and Sweet Words. –Plautus

-Ask any Ardenwoods resident about the most popular activity at the community and most likely you’ll hear about the Friday afternoon wine and cheese bar.
+Ask any Ardenwoods resident about the most popular activity at the community and most likely you’ll hear about the social fun they enjoy at the Friday afternoon wine and cheese bar.
 On Fridays at 4pm in the Grille you will find residents enjoying this happy hour, as well as the company of their fellow neighbors.
 To jazz things up, the last Friday of every month the community’s grand piano is brought in and a pianist is hired, transforming the Grille into a piano bar.
 While every Friday feels festive, the final Friday of the month is even more so, as the event always becomes one big sing-along.
 Stop by any Friday and expect to be greeted by an incredibly social group that will welcome you with fellowship and wine.
 This long-standing community favorite is produced entirely by resident volunteers and appreciated by so many.

 “A few other activities of note would be the summer outdoor movies shown on the patio, the off campus restaurant visits that happen twice every month, and a monthly Health Talk seminar that covers an array of fascinating and educational information,” added Kari.

 The community at Ardenwoods is a close-knit group offering a small town feel, however the activities calendar might give the impression that the community is more than twice its size.
 Thanks to a resident run Activities Committee that not only comes up with new and creative things to do, it also markets events ensuring that they are all well attended.
 This combination makes for a vibrant social atmosphere at Ardenwoods, a fine, resort-style senior living community.
 To learn more about the activities happening this month, call (828) 684-7330 for details.